Your first Visit to St Mary's

 What we believe

 We are a Christian church and believe that all can have relationship with God.
-We believe this relationship with God is possible because of Jesus (God's only Son) who invites us to follow him.
+We believe this relationship with God is possible because of Jesus (God's only Son) who invites us to follow Him.
 We have friendly relationships with other local churches from both traditional and modern backgrounds.
-If you are interested in exploring the Christian faith then please come along on a Sunday or contact the office to ask for a free booklet.
+If you are interested in exploring the Christian faith then please come along on a Sunday or contact the Vicar.
 We also run courses such as Alpha

 to help you explore the Christian faith.

 As Christians, we believe that prayer changes things.
 If we are poorly, or stressed or in need of prayer for some other reason we pray, either alone or with others.
 There is always someone who would be happy to pray with you after the service.
-The service leader will point you in the right direction, so please do not be afraid to go and see them and be prayed with and for.
+The service leader will point you in the right direction, so please do not be afraid to go and see them to ask for prayer.

 Is it just Sundays?

 Absolutely not!
 God is with us all week long and we aim to lead lives pleasing to him.
 We're not perfect and we do make mistakes, but we desire to make a positive difference in everything we do.
-To further encourage us we have midweek small groups (a small group is simply a meeting of maybe 6-10 people in someone's house).
-Small groups are a great way to get to know others in the church and to be real with each other about everyday living - click here
+To further encourage us we have midweek small groups (a small group is simply a meeting of maybe 6-10 people in someone's house - currently on Zoom).
+Small groups are a great way to get to know others in the church and to be real with each other about everyday living.

 For those with disabilities